Julcatan/MechaCar_Statistical_Analysis/README.md

 ---
 ## Study Design: MechaCar vs Competition

+A statistical study to quantify how the MechaCar performs against the competition would look at features of MechaCar compared to the competitors, current add projected sales, compare pricing models,and analyse the marketing strategy.

+Some examples of the questions to be asked would be:

+  -  **Is there a statistical difference between the average number of Purchases compared to the competition?**

+     - Data to collect:
+      - Competitors sample Data number of purchases
+      - internal sample Data showing MechaCars number of purchases
+     - Metrics to be tested:
+      - Number of purchases
+     - Method to use: two sample t-test
+        why: It is a method used to test whether the population means of two groups are equal or not.
+     - null hypotheses: There is no statistical difference between the main number of purchases of MechaCar and the competition.
+     - alternative hypotheses: There is a statistical difference between the main number of purchases of MechaCar and the competition

+  -  **How does MechaCar compare regarding Price, Reliability, and Security ratings?**

+   - Data to collect:
+    - Customer ratings for features of MechaCAr and the Competition
+   - Metrics to be tested:
+    - Customer Rating for Price
+    - Customer Rating for Reliability
+    - Customer Rating for Security

+   - null hypotheses:  Price, Reliabilty, and Security ratings have no influence on the average sales between MechaCar and the competition
+   - alternative hypotheses: Price, Reliabilty, and Security ratings have no influence on the average sales between MechaCar and the competition.

+   - Method: Multiple linear regression
+      - Why: The statistical technique can use several explanatory variables to predict the outcome of a response variable

 short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
 In your description, address the following questions: